 Work for The Telegraph

-I have had over thirty bylines in The Telegraph, many of which have been national exclusives.
+I have had more than sixty bylines in The Telegraph, many of which have been national exclusives.
 From Oxford, I’ve been working closely with the education desk for two years, reporting on stories that crop up in the student press or that I’ve sourced myself.

 Fortunately, stories about Oxford are often popular, which has given me a great opportunity to write news about the University or report on student events that happen here.
 The Oxford Union regularly hosts important speakers, and I’ve written up pieces about Baroness Chakrabarti’s comments on anti-Semitism in the Labour Party, Derek Jacobi on Strictly Come Dancing and Marc Jacobs on political correctness in the fashion industry.